 Post WW2 was not a good time to offer small cars in a nation enjoying cheap gas and high speed.
 The "bigger is better" attitude prevailed through most of the 1950s.
 Crosley cars did have several automotive firsts, including the first mass-market single overhead camshaft (SOHC) engine, and the first American car manufacturer to use modern disc brakes.
 Over the 14 years of production, Crosley Motors sold 24,871 vehicles.
 Less than 6,000 pre-war vehicles were built.

 Because the Crosley engines had served as motors for refrigeration units on big semi-trucks, there was a decent availability of parts, so Crosley-engined racers remained in competition for many years after production ended.

 In 1959, a revamped version of the Crosley Farm-O-Road was produced by Crofton Marine Engine Co. as the Crofton Bug.
 Crofton made several modifications to expand it's usefulness, but all parts still interchanged with Crosleys.
 From 1959 through 1962, approximately 200 to 250 Crofton Bugs were made, with a few selling in 1963.

-While the Crosley cars were not a financial success, they were pioneers for smaller cars in the North American market.
+While the Crosley cars were not a financial success, they were pioneers for microcars in the North American market.
 Production of the Nash Metropolitan began in October 1953, with the first shipment of cars arriving to the U.S. several months later.
 By the late fifties, Volkswagen Beetle sales were slowly rising.